SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 The website passed all tests succesfully with no errors.
 An excel file with info about the tests performed was included in the repository.

 ### User Story Testing

+General User Goals

+- Users expect the site to have a clear purpose so that they can understand what it is intended for upon entering.
+It is clear from the site that is a go-to website for people that want to find resources to improve their coding skills

+- Users want to easily navigate the site and find the desired content quickly and easily.

+- Users expect the site to be responsive across all devices.
+Tested on desktop, tablet and medium and small-sized devices.

+- Users want to have the option to contact the site owner to have their questions/requests answered.
+They can do it using the contact form.

+Sign in/Signup Module.

+- Register easily and being able to login immediately after registration.
+They just need to fill the data and click login.

+- View/Edit personal details on their profile after having logged in.
+Easily done by clicking on the edit button and changing the desired info.

+User Action Module

+- Discover New High Quality Learning Resources.
+All of the resources are displayed on the Resources page, which all users can access.

+- Being able to do searches based on user criteria to find suited resources.
+Can be done by using the search box and typing there related keywords.

+- User’s ability to review learning resources from the site with info about each of them.

+Crud Operation Module

+- Users should be able to add new resources to the to the site.
+Can be done using the Ad Resource Functionaly and inputing the required details of the resource.

+- Users should be able to edit their added learning resources in the site.
+Can be done clicking on edit on the resource.

+- Users should be able to Delete them.
+Users can do this by clicking on delete and confirming their choice.

+- Users should be getting a confirmation message on every action (Triggering email on action performed).
+Functionality done with Flash Messages.

 ### High Level Test Classes
 ![High Level Test Classes]()